seanox/virtual-environment/README.md

 # System Requirement
+- Windows 7 or higher as operating system

-- Apache Ant 1.10.x or higher (requires Java)
+- Node.js 14.x or higher

 # Downloads